gmac161/practical-seismic-t21-tutorial/README.md

 The tutorial is accompanied by a live YouTube video session [here](https://www.youtube.com/watch?v=EH7u74Vyays)

-If you want to along with the tutorial you will need to clone this repository and create the conda environment using the included 'environment.yml' file from this repository.
+If you want to along with the tutorial you will need to clone this repository and create the conda environment using the included ´environment.yml´ file from this repository.

-'''shell
+´´´shell
 conda env create -f environment.yml
-'''
+´´´
 Follow any prompts, then
-'''shell
+´´´shell
 conda activate t21_seis
-'''
+´´´